chiragramani/Tron/README.md

 Then run **swift run Tron tronSampleConfig.json**

+**Why measuring contribution of a dependency is important?**

+Well, we are adding a new member(dependency) to our applcation that is going to help us with a lot of things.
+Since this also adds to the binary size and giving the fact that binary size is always related to download experience that users go through, its worth exploring its contribution.
+This analysis helps us in a lot of ways:
+1. It gives an approximate idea of the app size increase.
+If the size increase is surprising, it again opens an opportunity to collaborate and explore if there is a way to either get a thinned version of the dependency etc.
+2. It helps us to reason how the similar dependencies stand against each other with their respective contributions to binary size.

 **Please note:**
 1. Currently, the above works only with Xcode 12.
 2. Before running the swift command, please open the xcode project in the Sources/Resources/iOS folder.
 Update the team and signing information.
 This is a must since a lot of this is dependent on creating an ipa successfully.